aniket173000/ALGORITHMS/README.md

 # ALGORITHMS
 SORTING AND SEARCHING ALGORITHMS

-This Repositorie describes some good algorithms which are used in searching and sorting .
+This Repository describes some good algorithms which are used in searching and sorting .